Working with CPS

 To get the best possible experience using our site we recommend that you use Google Chrome.
 To visit the Chrome download page, click the Get Chrome button below.
 Not using IE7?
 Refresh your browser and this message will go away!

 Chicago Public Schools (CPS) is redeveloping its School Quality Rating Policy, and we want feedback on the current policy from our staff, students, parents, and CPS partners.
 We will use the results to reshape the policy in a way that is more responsive to our valuable stakeholders.
 Thank you for sharing your thoughts with us.

 The CPS School Quality Rating Policy (SQRP) is the District's policy for measuring annual school performance.
-This policy is new for the 2013-2014 school year.
-At the end of the school year, each school will receive a School Quality Rating and a 2014-2015 Accountability Status.
+The ratings for the 2018-2019 school year (based on 2017-2018 data) are the fifth set of school ratings determined under SQRP.
 The purpose of the SQRP is to: